Startup Challenge Rules + FAQs

 The finalists will have a Pitch Review — an opportunity to practice their pitches to the advisors.
 During the Showcase, all finalists will pitch to the judges and audience, and have the chance to interact directly with judges and audience during an expo style walk-around.

-Ideas must be submitted through the online submission form between September 17, 2018, and November 16, 2018.
+Applications are collected via F6S.com and must be received between September 17, 2018, and November 16, 2018.
 This entry includes a 200-word summary of the business plan.
 There will be no need to submit a full business plan.
 Video and other attachments may be included.

 What if I am chosen as a finalist?

-- Finalist teams will be paired with a mentor and invited to present and compete in Austin during SXSWeek 2019.
+- Finalist teams will be paired with a lead mentor and invited to present and compete in Austin on March 10-11 during SXSWeek 2019.
 All teams will present a verbal narrative presentation, prototype, video or other visual representation suitable for your business model.